Intelligent Event Management

 This feature inspects your incoming event requests suppresses events about the same issue that occur too closely to one another.
 Suppressed events aren't queued for processing and don't count against your licensed number of events per minute.
 This means that events from other sources can flow through xMatters without waiting for a backlog of redundant events to clear.

-To learn more about how this feature works and how you can opt-in, see Event Flood Control.
+To learn more about how this feature works, see Event Flood Control.

 Notification Flood Control